francois-rd/coma/docs/source/index.rst

 ``git commit`` and ``git pull`` (whereas ``git`` is the program).

 ``coma`` provides a *modular* and *declarative* interface for defining **commands**, associated **configuration** files, and **initialization** routines.
-This not only enables command-specific configs and initializations, but also facilitates sharing common configs and initialization components between all commands that need them with simple, declarative statements.
+Configs and initializations can be command-specific or injected as reusable components in multiple commands.

 Example
 -------

-Let's see ``coma`` in action with a simple example command for pushing data to a server.
+Let's see ``coma`` in action with a simple mock command for pushing data to a server.

 .. code-block:: python